 Quartz, a natural form of silicon dioxide found in both quartz monzonite and granite, is found in a large range of colors and varieties and, after feldspar, is the most common mineral on the earth's surface.
 Many varieties of quartz crystals are used to make jewelry and carvings.
 Agates are a form of quartz crystals.

 In addition to quartz, quartz monzonite contains K-feldspar, which is similar to quartz; plagioclase feldspar, which has a grainy, gray appearance; and one or more dark-colored mafic minerals.
 Mafic minerals commonly include iron and magnesium, plus calcium and sodium.
 Quartz monzonite has building characteristics similar to granite and is often and cut and polished for countertops and stone veneer.
 Stone Mountain, Georgia, is made of quartz monzonite.
 Blocks of quartz monzonite quarried from Little Cottonwood Canyon, Utah, were used to build the Mormon temple in Salt Lake City and the Utah state capitol.

 The ancient Greeks and Romans used quartz monzonite to build many of their monuments and buildings, and also to create sculptures.
 The four presidents depicted on Mt.
 Rushmore in South Dakota are carved in granite.
 People who sell stone for countertops, tile and veneer often use the name "granite" to describe any rock that is harder than marble and contains visible grains.
-Since quartz monzonite looks like granite and has similar construction characteristics, building suppliers commonly market it as "granite" Both stones are heavy and costly to ship.
+Since quartz monzonite looks like granite and has similar construction characteristics, building suppliers commonly market it as "granite."
+Both stones are heavy and costly to ship.
 Their availability and cost usually depend on how close you are to quarries that supply them.